 ARTICLE 18 - Political Leave

-18:02 A member applying for leave under this Article 18 shall give reasonable notice of her/his intention to stand for election to public office to permit the engagement, as required, of competent substitute(s).
+18:02 A member applying for leave under this Article 18 shall give reasonable notice of their intention to stand for election to public office to permit the engagement, as required, of competent substitute(s).

-18:04 A member on leave under clause 18:01 retains her/his status in the University and such leave shall be with full salary and all other rights, privileges and benefits subject to the obligation of the member to cooperate with her/his substitute(s), if any, as may be necessary and to reimburse the University for the cost of any substitute(s), if any, under clause 18:01, but the reimbursement shall not exceed the salary of the member during the period of leave.
+18:04 A member on leave under clause 18:01 retains their status in the University and such leave shall be with full salary and all other rights, privileges and benefits subject to the obligation of the member to cooperate with the member’s substitute(s), if any, as may be necessary and to reimburse the University for the cost of any substitute(s), if any, under clause 18:01, but the reimbursement shall not exceed the salary of the member during the period of leave.

 18:05 If a member is elected to public office in Canada, the member shall be entitled to a political leave of absence on the following basis: